GeekyTheory/Automatic-API-REST/README.md

 4. Replace the file .htaccess in the root folder of your project if your are using Apache.
 In case you are using Nginx, please follow the intructions attached in /Server-Configuration/ folder.
 5. Go to <strong>http://domain.com/Automatic-API-REST</strong>

-**Please note: If you have troubles with the privacy system, please allow access to xml folder.**
+**Note: If you have troubles with the privacy system, please allow access to xml folder.**.

-**Please note2: If you have troubles in localhost with apache, please see this [issue](https://github.com/GeekyTheory/Automatic-API-REST/issues/9).**
+**Note 2: If you have troubles in localhost with apache, please see this [issue](https://github.com/GeekyTheory/Automatic-API-REST/issues/9).**

 ## Hello World (GET From PHP)
 <pre class="lang:php decode:true">&lt;?php